 An epidemic of Dutch elm disease in Scotland and north-west England

-The disease first spread to Britain in the 1920’s when it killed 10-40% of elm trees.
-Although the initial epidemic died down, a more aggressive species of the Dutch elm disease fungus was accidentally introduced into Britain in the 1960’s.
+The disease first spread to Britain in the 1920s when it killed 10-40% of elm trees.
+Although the initial epidemic died down, a more aggressive species of the Dutch elm disease fungus, Ophiostoma novo-ulmi, was accidentally introduced into Britain in the 1960s.

-An epidemic rapidly took hold of lowland central and southern Britainin the 1970’s.
-However, the progress of the epidemic has been much slower on the predominantly wych elm (U. glabra) populations of Scotland and north-west England.
-This slower progress means that many mature elms can still be found in these areas today.
+An epidemic rapidly took hold of lowland central and southern Britain in the 1970s.
+However, the progress of the epidemic was much slower on the predominantly wych elm (U. glabra) populations of Scotland and North-West England.
+This slower progress means that many mature elms can still be found in these areas.

 At least three likely causes of this slower disease progression are apparent:

-- Acompetitor of the elm bark beetles, the fungus Phomopsis, is a common, rapid invader of the bark of newly dying wych elm, thereby acting as a competitor of the elm bark beetles which normally breed in the bark.
+- The fungus Phomopsis, which is a common, rapid invader of the bark of newly dying wych elm, acts as a competitor of the elm bark beetles which normally breed in the bark.
 Phomopsis appears to exert a natural biological control of the beetle populations of the north and west.

-In addition, climatic constraints probably reduce the disease activity of the pathogen by producing fewer opportunities for beetle originated infections in the summer.
-The climate may also restrict the size and number of annual bark beetle generations as compared with southern Britain or continental Europe.
-Such factors have aided a disease management campaign within the Edinburgh city limits.
+In addition, climatic constraints probably reduce the disease activity of the pathogen by producing fewer opportunities for beetle-originated infections in the summer.
+The climate might also restrict the size and number of annual bark beetle generations compared with southern Britain or continental Europe.
+Such factors have aided a disease management campaign in Edinburgh city.